I. Major Program Requirements

 6. Appropriate transfer credit from accredited U.S. Institutions will be considered.

-7. All Spanish majors are required to make a final oral presentation at the end of their senior year.
+7. Spanish majors are required to make a final oral presentation at the end of their senior year to faculty and students in the program.
+Evaluation criteria for the presentation are provided to candidates.
 Proposals for the presentation must be submitted to the Spanish faculty at least one month prior to the presentation.
-The Spanish faculty will review the proposal and make any pertinent comments as necessary.
-The presentation will be witnessed by the Spanish faculty and Spanish major and minors.
-The evaluation criteria for the presentation will be made available to the candidates prior to the presentation.

 III.
 Professional Education Requirements